WasatchPhotonics/Wasatch.VCPP/README_BACKLOG.md

 # Architectural Backlog

 - add "Release" target
-- change WasatchVCPP::Proxy into a header-only class
-- move WasatchVCPPWrapper.h and WasatchVCPPProxy.h to distribution /include
 - add WasatchCPP (no "V") Makefile tree for POSIX / GCC / CLANG targets

-## Merge WasatchVCPPWrapper and WasatchVCPPProxy?

-It seems possible to physically merge the contents of WasatchVCPPProxy.h/cpp into WasatchVCPPWrapper.h, such that there's only one header file to include regardless of whether you decide to use the C or C++ API.
-All of WasatchVCPPProxy.cpp could be made into an "inline" class declaration.
-As this would be compiled by the customer code (as a header file), there would be no ABI issues such as occur with the .cpp compiled into the DLL.

-We probably would need to use #ifdef to prevent the WasatchVCPPProxy class from being compiled into the DLL when building a release, so that there aren't "duplicate implementations" (possibly with conflicting ABI) between the customer's compiled application and the pre-built DLL.

 ## libusb-win32 deprecation